rock-mechanics/vim-notes/practical-vim-notes.md

 ```=
 :!{command}
 ```
+* run a shell command wiithin vim

 ```=
 :!ls
 ```
 * list file in current directory

 #### current file name

 ```=
 %
 ```
+* refer to current file path.

 ```=
 :w | !python3 %
 ```
 * save file and use python 3 interpreter to run the current file

 #### start a shell to run multiple shell commands

 ```=
 :sh
 ```
 * start a shell
+* get back to vim when the shell session is ended.

 ```=
 exit